ai2cm/fv3config/docs/usage.rst

 ``fv3gfs`` python wrapper are installed inside the container, along with any dependencies.

-The python interface is very similar to the command-line interface.
+The python interface is very similar to the command-line interface, but is split into separate functions based on where the model is being run.

+.. autofunction:: fv3config.run_native
-.. autofunction:: fv3config.run
+.. autofunction:: fv3config.run_docker

 Specifying individual files
 ---------------------------